romene/Naturaily-netlify/_posts/2018-11-14-5-reasons-to-work-at-naturaily.md

 We put emphasis on personal development.
 At Naturaily we often send our employees to various events including but not limited to lectures, workshops or conferences.
 If you’re looking for professional improvement you will certainly find something for yourself.

-## Codemaggedon
+## From zero to hero

-Recently we’ve introduced a new path for Junior Developers that we call… Codemaggedon.
-It’s an amazing opportunity for you and other aspiring developers to grow and seek knowledge.
-In a reasonable period of time we will teach you all of the good programming practices, how to use new tools such as Docker and how to work effectively within your team.
+Recently we’ve introduced a new path for Junior Developers that we call… **Codemaggedon**.
+It’s an amazing opportunity for you and other aspiring developers to grow and obtain knowledge.
+Within a reasonable time we will teach you all of the good programming practices, how to use new tools such as Docker and how to work effectively within your team.
 Also, we’re a huge Agile lovers so expect to learn this too!
 You will become a mid or even a senior in no time!

 ## Like pizza?
 We’ll buy it